Glassdoor/GDCloudFileBrowser/Readme.md

 Download the Source file and drag and drop the contents of Core folder into your project.
 Additionaly you can import the Image.xcassets unless you choose to your own images.

+If you would like to see detailed logs, enable it in the GDLog.h file.
+Set ENABLE_LOG flag to YES